Lie monads and dualities: YB-Lie algebras and Lie modules

 \begin{examples}\exlabel{LieAlg} The notion of a YB-Lie algebra covers many known classes of (generalized) Lie algebras, such as: classical Lie algebras over an arbitrary commutative ring $R$ (working in the symmetric monoidal category $\Mod(R)$), Lie superalgebras (working in the monoidal category of $\ZZ_2$-graded vector spaces, considered with the non-trivial symmetry) and certain classes of Hom-Lie algebras (applying the Hom-construction on an additive symmetric monoidal category, see \cite{CG} for more details about this non-strict example).
 For more details about the examples above, we refer to \cite{GV}.
-It also covers the theory of Lie monads (working in a (non-symmetric) monoidal category of additive endofunctors on an additive category) -treated in more detail in \seref{liemonad}- and in \seref{primitive} the YB-Lie algebra of primitive elements of a braided bialgebra is constructed. \\Finally, one observes that if $(L,\lambda,\lie)$ is a Lie algebra, then $(L,\lambda,\lie\circ \lambda)$ is again a YB-Lie algebra, which we call the opposite Lie algebra of $L$. \end{examples}
+It also covers the theory of Lie monads (working in the non-symmetric monoidal category of additive endofunctors on an additive category), which will be treated in more detail in \seref{liemonad}.
+As another example, the YB-Lie algebra of primitive elements of a braided bialgebra is constructed in \seref{primitive}. \\Finally, one observes that if $(L,\lambda,\lie)$ is a Lie algebra, then $(L,\lambda,\lie\circ \lambda)$ is again a YB-Lie algebra, which we call the opposite Lie algebra of $L$. \end{examples}

+The following class of new examples might be useful in the sequel, it allows for obvious generalizations.